-The Board currently consists of six directors, four of whom, Mr. Taylor, Mr. Walsh, Mr. Thomson and Ms. Puri, the Board considers to be independent directors under National Instrument 58-101 - Disclosure of Corporate Governance Practices.
+The Board currently consists of five directors, three of whom, Mr. Taylor, Mr. Borja and Mr. Wick, the Board considers to be independent directors under NI 58-101.
 They are independent of management and have no direct or indirect relationship with the Company which could, in the view of the Board, be reasonably expected to interfere with the exercise of such board member's independent judgment.
-Daniel Earle is "Non-Independent" because he is President and Chief Executive Officer of the Company.
-Richard Warke is "Non-Independent" because he is the Executive Chairman of the Company.
-It is the intention of the Board to maintain a level of independence as set forth in NI 52-110 and take guidance provided under the Guidelines of NP 58-201 in an effort to maintain good governance.
-To ensure the Board functions independently of management a Lead Director (Mr. Ron Walsh) was appointed during fiscal 2022.
-Mr. Walsh is responsible for providing leadership for the independent directors and facilitating open and candid discussion among the independent directors.
+Matthew Rowlinson is the President and CEO of the Company and Richard Warke has served as the Executive Chairman of the Company within the last three years, and therefore, Mr. Rowlinson and Mr. Warke are each deemed to be "Non-Independent" under applicable Canadian securities laws.
+It is the intention of the Board to maintain a level of independence as set forth in National Instrument 52-110 - Audit Committees and take guidance provided under the Guidelines of NP 58-201 in an effort to maintain good governance.